adambielski/siamese-triplet/README.md

 # FashionMNIST

-Similar experiments were conducted for FashionMNIST dataset where advantages of online negative mining are more visible.
+Similar experiments were conducted for FashionMNIST dataset where advantages of online negative mining are slightly more visible.
 The exact same network architecture with only 2-dimensional embeddings was used, which is probably not complex enough for learning good embeddings.
+More complex datasets with higher number classses should benefit even more from online mining.

 ## Baseline - classification